1425 McHenry Road, Suite 204, Buffalo Grove, IL 60089

 Can You Be Charged with Domestic Battery if You Are Both Fighting?

-When the police show up and both parties are alleging abuse, the situation becomes very complex.
+When the police show up and both people are accusing each other of abuse, things can get complicated fast.
 If you have been charged with domestic abuse, you need an aggressive, experienced Libertyville, IL criminal defense attorney from The Law Offices of Matthew R. Gebhardt, P.C..

 What is Mutual Abuse?

-Some relationships are more volatile and emotionally intense than others.
+Some relationships are volatile and emotionally intense.
 This volatility can result in heated arguments that rapidly progress to physical violence.
 If both people involved are abusive to one another, the term mutual abuse applies.
-In situations like this, each party may accuse the other of violence, making it difficult for law enforcement to determine the primary aggressor.
+In situations like this, each party may accuse the other of violence, making it difficult for law enforcement to determine who is the primary aggressor and who is acting in self defense.

-Since the police are required to arrest the individual they believe to be the primary aggressor, only one arrest may initially occur until more facts come to light.
-If the district attorney believes the case involves mutual abuse, the other person involved in the altercation could also be arrested.
+Police are trained to identify and arrest the primary aggressor, meaning the person most responsible for the violence, rather than automatically arresting both parties.
+If the district attorney believes the case involves mutual abuse, the other person involved could also be arrested.
 The evidence, witness statements, physical injuries to each person, and whether there is a history of this type of behavior between the parties will be considered when determining charges.

 How Do the Police Distinguish Between Mutual Abuse and Self-Defense?

-The aspect that makes mutual abuse so complex is that there is a very fine line between both parties fighting and one party abusing the other, who reacts in self-defense.
+What makes mutual abuse so complex is that there is a very fine line between both parties fighting and one party abusing someone who then reacts in self-defense.
 It is normal for one or both parties to claim self-defense if the case progresses.
-A person being attacked has the right to defend himself or herself physically, so how will the prosecutor determine who the primary aggressor was and who was acting in self-defense?
-The facts and physical evidence must be meticulously examined.
+Someone under attack has the right to defend themself physically, so the facts and physical evidence must be meticulously examined to find out who the primary aggressor was.

 Could Mutual Domestic Violence Restraining Orders Be Issued?

-What Happens if Neither of Us Want to Press Charges?
+What Happens if Neither of Us Wants to Press Charges?

 In cases of mutually abusive domestic violence, even if both parties involved do not wish to press charges, law enforcement may still move forward with legal action.
-Domestic violence is taken seriously, and authorities can choose to file charges based on the evidence they gather at the scene, such as visible injuries or witness testimony.
+Domestic violence is taken seriously, and the authorities might decide to file charges based on the evidence they gather at the scene, such as visible injuries or witness testimony.
 The decision to press charges is often made by the state, not the individuals involved, to ensure that public safety is prioritized.
-This means that, even without cooperation from either party, a case could move forward if the evidence suggests a risk of ongoing violence.
+This means that, even without cooperation from either party, a case could move forward if the evidence suggests that there is a risk of ongoing violence.

 What Are the Penalties for Domestic Violence in Illinois?